 Honda 2wheeler India has launched the 2017 Honda CB Hornet 160R in the country at Rs 82,095 (ex-showroom, Delhi).
 The new model is available with BSIV compliant engine and AHO (Auto Headlamp On) function.
 Bookings for the 2017 naked streetfighter model have already commenced at a token amount of Rs 5,000, while deliveries will start from this month.
 Adding to it, the company has also introduced two new colour variants of Hornet 160R.
 These two new colours include Athletic Blue Metallic and Sports Red.

-This naked streetbike features aggressive styling, and is claimed to deliver sporty performance.
-Unveiled at the Honda RevFest in August, the Honda’s all-new CB Hornet competes against the Yamaha FZ/ FZ Version 2.0, Suzuki Gixxer 160 and others in the league.
+The naked streetbike features aggressive styling, and is claimed to deliver sporty performance.
+First unveiled at the Honda RevFest in August, the Honda’s new CB Hornet rivals the Yamaha FZ Version 2.0, Suzuki Gixxer 160 and others in its league.
 Just so you know, the ‘Hornet’ is a quite popular Honda brand name that has several motorcycles ranging from 250cc to 900cc, and for the first time this name will be used for a low capacity bike.